jack-200/other-programs/README.md

 # Activate virtual environment & Install dependencies
 venv\Scripts\activate && python -m pip install --upgrade -r requirements.txt

+- Note: cairosvg and img2pdf require additional dependencies.
+They enable the conversion of SVG files to PNG and increase the contrast of PDFs.

 # Run a script
 python content-tools\pdf_and_image_tools.pyw
 ```